noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ## Media Coverage of event
 ***Show 0:48:50 to 0:49:53 (This is the news report with the kids in it)***
 ### Description
-The Documentary compiles a number of news reports that covered the boys case at the time to highlight the general
+The Documentary compiles a number of news reports that covered the boys case at the time to demonstrate the public's knowledge and opinion of them

 ### Techniques